readthedocs/sphinx-hoverxref/docs/installation.rst

-After installing the package and adding the extension in the ``conf.py`` file, you can use ``:hoverxref:`` role to show tooltip when hovering with the mouse.
+After installing the package and adding the extension in the ``conf.py`` file, you can use ``:hoverxref:`` role to show a tooltip when hovering with the mouse.

 .. warning::